 For men in their 30s and above, consider using a “dress up” shot.
 Many women looking for a mature, established man want to know you can hang at a company event or cocktail party.

 A picture of you dressed nicely at a rooftop bar, a restaurant on the beach, or a yacht could have the same effect.

 But avoid the cliché pictures of you rocking a rented tux at a wedding.
 Anyone can look good once, right?
 You want to convey that you look this good all the time.

 If you're lucky enough to be a guy in his early 20s, good news – you can skip the suit shot – it might actually hurt your chances by making you seem too serious or even uptight.
 But you can still convey success by choosing a picture of you at a nice club, restaurant, or other “luxurious” surroundings.

 Don’t go overboard with the fancy photos though.
 You don’t want to look like you’re bragging, and survey data indicates that 81% of singles want to see casual photos showing your everyday life.

 But that being said, make sure your everyday life intrigues her.

 Yup, you want to be interesting.
-Everyone has hobbies, so include a picture of you doing something you enjoy.
+Everyone has hobbies, so pictures of you doing something you enjoy are a great idea.
 Riding a motorcycle, playing hockey, going for a hike – this is the proverbial “action” shot.

 But make sure the photo doesn't look faked.
-No matter how hot you are, if you're posing on your motorcycle with an “I'm so awesome, check me out” smirk on your face, your inbox isn't going to get the action it deserves.
-Ride your motorcycle and have a friend take some shots “in action.”
+No matter how hot you are, if you're posing by your muscle car with an “I'm so awesome, check me out” smirk on your face, your inbox isn't going to get the action it deserves.

 But when you're choosing a photo, keep a sharp eye on the surroundings.